joa-quim/GMTjl_doc/index.md

 # Welcome to GMT!

-GMT is a data visualization ecosystem for the [Julia](https://julialang.org/) programming language, with high performance and extensibility.
+GMT is a data processing and visualization package for the [Julia](https://julialang.org/) programming language, with high performance and extensibility.
 It is available for Windows, Mac and Linux.

 ## Installation and Import